Apple released iOS 12.4.2 & watchOS 5.3.2 as well as macOS Mojave 10.14.6 this evening.

 macOS Mojave 10.14.6 was also released this evening.
 This update is also a security update - according to the release note.

-The Mac update can be accessed via the settings under "Software Update".
-The next macOS generation - macOS Catalina - is currently still in the beta phase.
+The Mac update can be downloaded from Settings under "Software Update."
+The next macOS generation—macOS Catalina—is currently still in beta.
 According to Apple, the final version will be released sometime in October.
 (Photo by Olegkalina / Bigstockphoto)